tsipkens/aubos/README.md

 ![](https://latex.codecogs.com/svg.latex?{\frac{{{\partial}\delta}}{{\partial}r}\frac{y_0}{\sqrt{r^2-y_0^2(1+m_{\text{y}}^2)^{-1}}})

-These raw transforms can be evaluated using the functions in the +transforms folder by appending `transform.`  before the function name.
+These raw transforms can be evaluated using the functions in the `+transforms/` folder by appending `transform.`  before the function name.
 For example, the direct, Abel transform can be evaluated using

 ```Matlab
 K = transform.abeld(y0, r_vec);